x-square/analytics/23_08_psychology_experience.md

 ## What users need from a product or service

-- **Accessible** means anyone can reach and use it.
+- **Accessibility** means anyone can reach and use it.
 For example, a virtual library that anyone can log into from home and an app that lets visually impaired users explore maps through sound.
-- **Usable** means it is simple and intuitive.
+- **Usability** means it is simple and intuitive.
 People should never feel confused or stuck.
 For example, an interactive recipe app that automatically adjusts ingredients for any serving size or a travel booking tool that shows the cheapest flights visually on a map.
-- **Credible** means people can trust it.
+- **Credibility** means people can trust it.
 The information is accurate, it looks professional, and it feels secure.
 For example, a digital health tracker that syncs with verified medical records or a crowdfunding platform that transparently shows how funds are used.
-- **Valuable** means it genuinely helps people or offers something worthwhile.
+- **Value** means it genuinely helps people or offers something worthwhile.
 Users feel it is worth their time.
 For example, a language learning app that turns your own photos into vocabulary lessons or a virtual wardrobe app that suggests outfits based on the weather and your calendar.

 # Laws of user experience